How do you define Bitcoin?

 Economists and traders struggle to fit Bitcoin into neat buckets and old mental models.
 Nevertheless, a growing consensus seems to view Bitcoin as part of the 'commodities' family, alongside similar assets such as gold.

 When we categorize Bitcoin as a commodity, we're essentially defining it as a scarce, valuable, durable, divisible, tradable and transportable digital good.
 It also opens up Bitcoin to valuation models that are relevant to commodities.

-Meanwhile, Bitcoin’s flow is the annual production of a commodity, which in Bitcoin’s case refers to the number of new Bitcoin’s mined each year.
+Bitcoin’s flow is the annual production of a commodity, which in Bitcoin’s case refers to the number of new bitcoin’s mined each year.

 Silver has a S2F ratio of 22.
 Meanwhile, commodities like zinc, copper and palladium generally have a S2F ratio closer to one.
 This makes them fairly replaceable and abundant.

 And what about Bitcoin?
 Well lets calculate that shall we.